nturaga/bioc-galaxy-integration/README.md

 Based on the nature of how the inputs and outputs are designed, a Galaxy tool can have multiple inputs and multiple outputs.
 This gives the option for a Galaxy tool to have the following configurations:

-1. Single input with Single Output (*e.g.* INSERT EXAMPLE WITH LINK)
+1. Single input with Single Output
-2. Single input with Multiple Outputs (*e.g.* INSERT EXAMPLE WITH LINK)
+2. Single input with Multiple Outputs
-3. Multiple inputs with Single Output (*e.g.* INSERT EXAMPLE WITH LINK)
+3. Multiple inputs with Single Output
-4. Multiple inputs with Multiple Outputs (*e.g.* INSERT EXAMPLE WITH LINK)
+4. Multiple inputs with Multiple Outputs

 ---------------